-Rick Simpson created the method and the recipe for making super-concentrated cannabis oil to treat his own skin cancer.
+Rick Simpson created the method and the recipe for making super-concentrated cannabis oil he claims treated his own skin cancer.

-Rick Simpson Oil or RSO is the original cannabis cure-all.
-It has been used for over 20 years with great results!
+Rick Simpson Oil or RSO is sometimes considered the original cannabis cure-all.
+It has been used for over 20 years!

 The Man Behind the Oil